phil-markarian/rustbook/README.md

 # rustbook
 Learning the Rusty

-To initialize a project with cargo without a .git you should use the command
+To initialize a project with cargo without a .git you should use the command:
 ```cargo new --vcs=none my-new-project```